the-sink/arduino-projects/README.md

 # arduino-projects

-A storage location for all of my (still existing) arduino projects.
+A storage location for all of my recent arduino projects.